NFDI4BIOIMAGE/training/docs/contributing/submit_app.md

-# Using the AppSubmitter
+# Using the Training Materials Submission App

-The AppSubmitter streamlines the process of contributing new training materials to our repository.
-Follow these steps to use the AppSubmitter:
+The Training Materials Submission App streamlines the process of contributing new training materials to our repository.
+Follow these steps to use the App:

 ## Prerequisites